Electric Fuse and its Perfect Use

 Current Rating of Fuse Element:-

 For current exceeding 15A, this alloy is not used.
 Beyond 15A rating circuits, copper wire fuses are employed.
-Zinc strip is good and does not melt very quickly with a small overload.
+The zinc strip is good and does not melt very quickly with a small overload.

 Fusing Current :-